-The time one disregarded European state forgot to end the 'Great War' For its main belligerents, World-War-I lasted from 1914 until 1918, yet bizarrely Germany remained at war, technically, with one country for another 39 years.
-Andorra is a European minnow state of 468 km (181 sq mi) and just 76,000 call it home.
-It...
+The time one disregarded European state forgot to end the 'Great War' For its main belligerents, World War One lasted from 1914 until 1918, yet bizarrely Germany remained technically at war with one country for another 39 years.
+Modern Andorra is a European minnow state of 468 km (181 sq mi) and just 76,000 call...
 Continue Reading →

 The ‘Baltic Gold’ Gift from The Sea, 2015